the-other-mariana/the-other-mariana/README.md

 Hi.
 I like to code.
 I can feel how my brain eases its itch when I code, and I really like the feeling.
 So I enjoy learning about new technologies with which I can fun with. <br />

-I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.<br />
+I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
+Anyway, coding has a lot of branches and I am currently learning web development and anything I can find on my way.<br />

 In my spare time I am a passionate fan of football.
 I think Real Madrid plays beautifully, but I like any team that pays beautifully anyway. <br />